Is The Orphan Espresso Lido 3 the hand Grinder for you? (A Review)

 Based on our other comments about the Lido 3, it should come as no surprise that this is a grinder designed for portability.

-The combination of durable plastic, sleek shape, and newly foldable crank handle make it exceptionally suited for travelers of any kind.
+The combination of durable plastic, sleek shape, and newly foldable crank handle make it exceptionally suited for travellers of any kind.

 The folks at Orphan Espresso also trimmed down the weight of the Lido 3, making it quite a bit lighter than its most recent prior model, the Lido 2.
 While we love how lightweight this new grinder is compared to its predecessor, we know that the size and weight will still be prohibitive for some people who need a grinder suited to super light travel.